 INDICATIONS AND USAGE

-PEGASYS® (peginterferon alfa-2a), alone or in combination with COPEGUS® (ribavirin, USP), is indicated for the treatment of patients 5 years of age and older with chronic hepatitis C (CHC) virus infection who have compensated liver disease and have not been previously treated with interferon alpha.
+PEGASYS® (peginterferon alfa-2a), alone or in combination with COPEGUS® (ribavirin, USP), is indicated for the treatment of patients 5 years of age and older with chronic hepatitis C (CHC) virus infection with compensated liver disease and have not been previously treated with interferon alpha.
 Efficacy has been demonstrated in subjects with compensated liver disease and histological evidence of cirrhosis (Child-Pugh class A) and in adult subjects with clinically stable HIV disease and CD4 count >100 cells/mm3.

 The following points should be considered when initiating therapy with PEGASYS and COPEGUS: